mjl-/ding/README.txt

 ## Q: Does Ding have a website?

-No, this is the website.
+Not a separate website, this is it.
+The ding web app also comes with documentation.

 ## Q:  Where is the documentation?

 - The README you are reading right now.
 - INSTALL.txt with installation instructions, also available with "ding help".
-- Documentation behind the "Help" button in the top-right corner in the Ding web UI.
+- Documentation behind the "Docs" button in the top-right corner in the Ding web UI.
 - API documentation at /ding/ when you've started Ding.

 ## Q: What does "Ding" mean?